FlowFuse/flowfuse/docs/contribute/db-migrations.md

 For example, adding a new 'unique' constraint where you cannot guarantee that constraint hasn't already been broken.
 What strategy will you use to guard against that or to help recover from it?
-What additional testing is needed of the migration to verify its behaviour in those situations.
+What additional testing is needed for the migration to verify its behavior in those situations?

 The preferred method to add a new unique constraint is by adding a new index to the database.
-This is because sqlite doesn't provide a way to alter columns that doesn't involve dropping the whole table and triggering any cascade triggers.
+This is because SQLite doesn't provide a way to alter columns that doesn't involve dropping the whole table and triggering any cascade triggers.